-3 All such incidents should be responded to with reference to the school's Online Safety Policy at Appendix C, and in line with the school's Safeguarding Policy covered within staff training.
-Disclosure about youth produced sexual imagery can happen in a variety of ways.
-The child affected may inform a class teacher, the DSL in school, or any member of the school staff.
-They may report through an existing reporting structure, or a friend or parent may inform someone in school or colleague, or inform the police directly.
+3 All such incidents should be responded to with reference to the school's Online Safety Policy at Appendix C, and in line with the school's Safeguarding Policy friend or parent may inform someone in school or colleague, or inform the police directly.
 Any direct disclosure by a child should be taken very seriously.
 A child who discloses they are the subject of sexual imagery is likely to be embarrassed and worried about the consequences.
 It is likely that disclosure in school is a last resort and they may have already tried to resolve the issue themselves.